|

 hit the shuttle against the wall till your wrist get numbed.

-Q. I have a hard time doing clear back hands and moving
+Q. I have a hard time doing clear back hands and

 to the front?